-Student Financial Services of Canadian University College provides financial information, awards financial aid, processes student charges, and receives payment.
+Student Financial Services of Burman University provides financial information, awards financial aid, processes student charges, and receives payment.
 Please note the following general policies:

 - All new students must pay a \$150 non-refundable Confirmation of Attendance fee. - Students should consider the academic year as one unit, consisting of two terms which begin in September and end in April.
-They should plan their finances for the full year to ensure successful completion.
+They should plan their finances for both terms to ensure successful completion.
 Students must prearrange and maintain each annual financial plan payment agreement.
-Further, they must prearrange their finances for the full year to obtain the "financial clearance" required prior to confirmation of registration.
+Further, they must prearrange their finances for both terms to obtain the "financial clearance" required prior to confirmation of registration.
 For financial clearance please contact Student Financial Services:

-Telephone: 1-800-661-8129, x 2 Fax: 403-782-4107 E-mail: sfs@cauc.ca
+Telephone: 1-800-661-8129, x 2 Fax: 403-782-4107 E-mail: sfs@burmanu.ca